 What are the longest curtain tracks for bifold doors?

-Cameron Fuller System 30 are one of the longest ready-made curtain tracks.
-The unique design of the System 30 allows the gliders to pass the joins between the tracks.
-This enables us to supply extra-long standard lengths of up to 900cm (354 1/8").
+Cameron Fuller System 30 are one of the longest collections of ready-made curtain tracks.
+The unique design of the System 30 allows the gliders to pass the joints between the tracks.
+This enables us to supply extra-long standard lengths of up to 9 meters (354 1/8").
 The collection includes both wall fix and ceiling fixing, as single and double curtain tracks to best suit all fitting requirements.
 The tracks are ideal for furnishing all curtain weights, including heavy of up to 25kg.

 3. How to dress bifold doors with blinds?